7.3. Creating Markers

 • input: a dictionary with the data to be used to compute the Marker.
 This will be the corresponding element in the Data Object already indexed.
 Thus, the dictionary has at least two keys: data and path.
 The first one contains the data, while the second one contains the path to the data.
 The dictionary can also contain other keys, depending on the data type.

 • extra_input: the rest of the Data Object.
-This is useful if you want to use other data to compute the Marker (e.g.: BOLD_confounds can be used to de-confound the BOLD data).
+This is useful if you want to use other data to compute the Marker.

 Hint